gmatrangola/ProtoBLE/README.md

 ## Setup

+You'll need to clone this repo and follow the steps below on your Linux, and/or MacOS development environments before you can develop ProtoBLE projects or build the examples.
+Note: You should be able to build the Android stuff on Windows, but we haven't tried it.

 ### Linux (Peripheral) Server Side Dependencies:

-Here is what you need to develop a BLE Peripheral on Linux.
+Here is what you need to develop a BLE Peripheral on Linux using ProtoBLE.

 #### Overview Requirements for Raspberry Pi Raspbian (may work on other Debian Distros)

 1. My fork of ble-java (see above).
-Install dependencies mentioned in it's README.md file.
+Install dependencies mentioned in it's [README.md](https://github.com/gmatrangola/ble-java) file.
-2. Oracle JDK for Java 8 (or better)
+2. Java JDK 8 (or better)
 3. BlueZ 5.43 or better
 4. libunixsocket-java (apt-get install libsocket-java)
 5. d-bus Java library libdbus-java